revathy-menon/DS2/README.md

 ### Output

 Results are written to `<job-dir>/outputs/predictions.csv`.
 Columns include per-decoy scores from the XGBoost model, the GNN model, and the ensemble prediction.
 ---
+Example files are provided in the mock_media folder.

+---